About Us

 Prioritised themes

-Every four years KE re-evaluates its focus and priorities.
-For the coming years, four themes have been identified that Knowledge Exchange will focus on within the focus areas Open Science and Open Access and with the economic, technological and social aspects of the KE OS Framework in mind:
+For 2023 - 2025, four themes were identified that Knowledge Exchange will focus on within the focus areas Open Science and Open Access and with the economic, technological and social aspects of the KE OS Framework in mind:

 • Assessing impact in the context of Open Science